Configure SAML with AD FS

 • Click OK.

-1. In Tableau Cloud, go back to the SettingsAuthentication.
+In Tableau Cloud, do the following:

-4. Click the Save Changes button.
+2. Click the Save and Continue button.

 We highly recommend that you test the SAML configuration to avoid any locked out scenarios.
 Testing the configuration helps ensure that you have configured SAML correctly before changing the authentication type of your users to SAML.
 To test the configuration successfully, make sure that there is at least one user who you can sign in as who is already provisioned in the IdP and added to your Tableau Cloud with SAML authentication type configured.

-Additional requirements and tips
+Additional requirements and tips for SAML support with AD FS

 • After you set up SAML integration between AD FS and Tableau Cloud, you must update Tableau Cloud to reflect particular user changes you make in Active Directory.
 For example, adding or removing users.